 Campus Security Act Compliance

-All members of the campus community are strongly encouraged to report crimes and emergencies occurring on the Medical School Campus to the Protective Services Department.
-Dial 314-362-4357 from an outside telephone or 314-362-4357 from a campus telephone.
-The Protective Services Department uses e-mailed “Crime Alerts” to give prompt warning to members of the campus community regarding the occurrence of serious crimes and to encourage them to take appropriate safety precautions.
-The St. Louis Metropolitan Police Department (City) has been requested to provide information on crimes reported to them which have occurred on public property within campus boundaries or at the Medical School’s off-campus locations.
-This includes off-campus locations of any student organizations recognized by the university.
+All members of the campus community are strongly encouraged to report crimes and emergencies occurring on the Medical School Campus to Protective Services at 314-362-4357.
+Protective Services emails “Crime Alerts” to warn members of the campus community regarding serious crimes and to encourage them to take appropriate safety precautions.
+The St. Louis Metropolitan Police Department provides information on crimes reported to them that occur on public property within the Medical Campus boundary.
+Other police departments provide crime information for the Medical School’s off-campus locations.
+Information also is collected from individuals identified as “Campus Security Authorities.”

 The major crimes that must be reported include Criminal Homicide, Negligent Manslaughter, Sexual Assault (Rape, Fondling, Incest, and Statutory Rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, and Arson.
 In addition, Hate Crimes (crimes motivated by bias), Violence Against Women Act offenses (domestic violence, dating violence, and stalking), and arrests and referrals for disciplinary action (for certain weapons law, drug abuse, and liquor law violations) must be reported.